 The Bay Area Science and Engineering Fair is a competition for all grade seven through twelve students from Hamilton, Halton Region, Haldimand County, Norfolk County, County of Brant and Six Nations.
 Students may attend any public, separate, or private school or be homeschooled.
 Participants must be under the age of 21 before June of the BASEF year.

-There is no entry fee but over $300,000 in cash, trips and scholarships are awarded ever year.
+There is no entry fee but over $300,000 in cash, trips, and scholarships are awarded every year.